teambit/docs/docs/bit-dot-dev/my-account.md

 On the scope page you can edit the scope's description, or access the settings page to:

-- Change the scope's license.
 - Change the scope's visibility (public / private).
+- Change the scope's description.
 - Delete the scope from bit.dev.
 - Manage the users that can access the scope and change their permissions.